Hampton Park Secondary College performs a different school production every second year.

 Hampton Park Secondary College offers a range of camps and extra curricular that have been approved through School Council.

-In Year 7 there is a Transition Camp at Phillip Island Adventure Resort.
+In 2020, our Year 7 students will attend a Transition Camp at ‘The Portsea Camp’.
 This camp focuses on developing relationships and skills for entering high school.

-In Yr 12 there is a Study Skills Camp at the beginning of the year.
-This camp focuses on preparing the students for their final year of VCE schooling.
+At the end of Year 11, there is a Study Skills Camp to prepare students for their final year of VCE schooling.
 This camp is held in the Melbourne CBD area, and students attend study skills workshops, along with other fun activities, such as indoor rock climbing and going to the cinema.